This the multi-page printable view of this section. Click here to print.

 Step by step how to setup Intercompany for Project and Time entries

-• Project Ledger Entries - This template includes time entries, as well as expenses and item entries.
+• Project Ledger Entries: This template includes time entries, as well as expenses and item entries.

 Parties